You might be here if:

 Strategic advisory and leadership support

-Anything that involves the relationship between more than one person in your organisation
+Anything involving the relationship between more than one person in your organisation

-Hours don't roll over month to month.
-If you need more than 10 hours in a given month, additional time is available at $1,100 + GST per hour.
+If you need more than your allocated hours in a given month, additional time is available at $1,100 + GST per hour.

 After 3 months: You can recommit at the same rate if ongoing support makes sense.
-Most organisations continue because the work compounds over time.
+Most organisations do continue long-term because the work compounds over time (this is dependent on my calendar availability).

 This is for you if:

-You're a founder or leader willing to examine your own patterns and operating system, not just "fix" your team or business
+✓ You're a founder or leader willing to examine your own patterns and operating system, not just "fix" your team

-You can handle uncomfortable truths about what's actually driving your outcomes (including your own role in creating them)
+✓ You can handle uncomfortable truths about what's actually driving your outcomes (including your own role)

 This isn't for you if: